|

 atmosphere in dialect and full of laughs.

-tunes, played in his own style, with plenty of
+of popular tunes, played in his own style, with

 5. Encore: His impression of a tobacco chewing